Known as the "Bourbon Capital of the World", historic Bardstown has long been a cradle for America's native spirit.

 10:25 a.m.
 Depart Jim Beam for Bardstown, KY

 10:45 a.m.
-Arrive Heaven Hill Distilleries Bourbon Heritage Center
+Arrive at Heaven Hill Distilleries Bourbon Heritage Center

 12:15 p.m.
-Lunch one of Bardstown’s signature spots: Mammy’s Kitchen, The Old Talbott Tavern or Kurtz
+Lunch at one of Bardstown’s signature spots: Mammy’s Kitchen, The Old Talbott Tavern or Kurtz

 Kurtz Restaurant – serving Southern meals like skillet fried chicken, biscuit bourbon pudding and classic cocktails since 1937 right across from My Old Kentucky Home.

-Mammy’s Kitchen – known for bourbon burgers, country cooking and mile-high meringue pies
+Mammy’s Kitchen – is known for bourbon burgers, country cooking and mile-high meringue pies

 1:30 p.m.
 Depart for Maker’s Mark in Loretto, KY